mrVanDalo/landingpage/README.md

 ### parameter to override

-- title: "browser tab title
+- `title`: browser tab title
-- max-width:  width of the content block
+- `max-width`:  width of the content block
-- background-color: background color of the whole page
+- `background-color`: background color of the whole page
-- title-color: color of the title block
+- `title-color`: color of the title block
-- title-background-color: background color of the title block
+- `title-background-color`: background color of the title block
-- text-color: text color of the text block
+- `text-color`: text color of the text block
-- text-background-color: background color of the text block
+- `text-background-color`: background color of the text block
-- item-color: text color of the items
+- `item-color`: text color of the items
-- item-background-color: background color of the items
+- `item-background-color`: background color of the items
-- image-width: width of the images
+- `image-width`: width of the images
-- image-height: height of the images
+- `image-height`: height of the images
-- jsonConfig: the content defined under structure
+- `jsonConfig`: the content defined under structure